KVoll/Adventure/README.md

   Fixing the story to be engaging, fun, and not confusing is HIGH PRIORITY right now, but not top.
 My engine is solid, but I keep finding minor quirks that started arising when I moved my inventory from a class object to XML object.
 See below.
 - Printing multiple items in inventory unformatted.
-- Bug in cmd_open with requirements check.
-TOP PRIORITY.